J. Roderick MacArthur: Biography

-J. Roderick MacArthur, known as Rod MacArthur, was born December 21, 1920 to the former Louise Ingalls and John D. MacArthur.
+J. Roderick MacArthur, known as Rod MacArthur, was born December 21, 1920, to the former Louise Ingalls and John D. MacArthur.
 The couple also had a daughter, Virginia MacArthur.
-In 1926 John D. MacArthur traveled to Mexico to obtain a divorce.
-Two years later he married Catherine T. Hyland.
+In 1937 John D. MacArthur traveled to Mexico to obtain a divorce.
+One year later he married Catherine T. Hyland.

 Rod MacArthur attended Rollins College in Florida and worked as a stringer for the Associated Press in Mexico.
 During World War II, he joined the American Field Service, serving with the French Army in the ambulance corps, and he participated in the campaign that liberated France.

 He worked for his father in the insurance industry before they became estranged.
 In 1973, while working with a company that sold ceramic collectible plates, MacArthur noticed that the ceramic-collectible market was chaotic.
 He started the Bradford Exchange, and by the time of his death, it sold about 90 percent of all the collectible plates in the world.
 Often credited with becoming "a self-made millionaire," MacArthur did have some financial backing from his father, but the concept, business plan and effort behind the Bradford Exchange were Rod MacArthur's own.

 In 1975, once the business had become successful, MacArthur's father claimed that the Bradford Exchange was his business, seizing its customer lists and putting the on-hand inventory under lock and key.
 Rod MacArthur then organized a group of employees to enter his father's warehouse in Northbrook, Illinois, and hustle the inventory into a waiting fleet of trucks.
 He reestablished the business away from his father.